chloedaphne/MVA_2025_SNLP/Course_#8/README.md

 - Topic: Machine Translation
 - Teacher: Rachel Bawden
-- Date and time: Friday 15th March 2024, 4pm-7pm
+- Date and time: Thursday 20th March 2024, 2pm-5pm
-- Place: Salle Dussanne, 45 rue d'Ulm
+- Place: Amphi Frezal (UPCité, Cordeliers)

-## Quiz

-- Answers and comments found [here](Quiz-answers%2Bcomments.md).

 ## Reading and links

-If you're interesting in going further...
+If you're interesting in going further... (many of these links and more can be found in the PDF of the class)

 - Opus parallel data repository: https://opus.nlpl.eu
 - Evaluation: